Humanitarian Mine Action

 Three failings of the ICBL

-Assessing the use of rats as detectors
+The RAT scam - assessing the use of rats as detectors

-Land Release - reducing standards
+Land Release - double standards and false confidence

 Why not chase efficiency?